aethernetio/aethernet-examples/cpp/desktop-ping-pong/README.md

 ```

 There are two modes in which *aether* operates: [distillation mode](https://aethernet.io/documentation#c++2) and production mode.
-By default, *aether* builds in production mode, but for this example, we set the `AE_DISTILLATION` option to `On` directly in the CMake script.
+By default, *aether* builds in distillation mode, to select production mode set AE_DISTILLATION_MODE option to Off.
 In distillation mode, *aether* configures all its inner objects to default states and saves them to the file system.
 Check the `build/state` directory.
 In production mode, *aether* only loads objects with saved states from `./state`.